OneKey-Network/addressability-framework/mvp-spec/security-signatures.md

 Concerning the operator:
 - all **requests** are signed with:
    - current timestamp
-   - protocol version ⚠️ not implemented yet ⚠️
    - the "sender" domain that links to the public key
    - the value of either the `origin` or the `referer` HTTP header
      - note: it is mandatory for client websites to support the `referer` HTTP header.
-Websites that use a `Referrer-Policy` that prevent the `referer` header to be present would not work with PAF client.
+Websites that use a `Referrer-Policy` that prevent the `referer` header to be present would not work with OneKey client.
-   - most of the request body, including the return URL ⚠️ not implemented yet ⚠️
+   - most of the request body, including the return URL
 - all **responses** are signed with:
    - current timestamp
-   - protocol version ⚠️ not implemented yet ⚠️
    - the operator domain that links to the public key
    - the receiver domain
    - most of the response body